Non-Profits for Parents + Children with Cancer

 The Best Books About Divorce for Adults

 When you're going through a divorce, you might vacillate between wanting to read everything on earth and wanting to stick your head in the ground.
-The only way out is through, though, and here are some books for adults we found helpful:
+The only way out is through, and here are some books for adults I found helpful:

 Crazy Time: Surviving Divorce and Building a New Life - Healing from divorce comes in stages, and this well-organized book helps you navigate them.
 It'll give you a new perspective on divorce, and feels both practical and grounding.

-Boundaries - In case it's not your thing, we'll warn you that this book has some Christian overtones.
-However if you can get past that (which we could), this book has some fantastic tips about creating and maintaining healthy boundaries, which is a must when co-parenting.
+Boundaries - In case it's not your thing, I'll warn you that this book has some Christian overtones.
+However if you can get past that (which I could), this book has some fantastic tips about creating and maintaining healthy boundaries, which is a must when co-parenting.

 Splitting - Narcissism is way more common than you might think, and co-parenting with someone who has this personality disorder is impossible.
 This book offers real-world help, so you can understand how to deal with a narcissist, develop boundaries, and protect yourself and your kids.